Pilgrim (Eric Clapton album): Critical reception

 Critic Harry Sumrall from MTV thinks the album "proclaimes" Clapton's "Clapton is God" reputation.
 Billboard magazine's Paul Verna thinks, nearly all the material on Pilgrim falls short of what Clapton's fans expect.
 He goes on in his review, stating Pilgrim sounds like a demo recording, however, Verna also likes some of the album's tracks, but calls Pilgrim a release, which does not live up to Clapton's giant legacy.
-Critics from the music website Sputnikmusic awarded the release with only two points, rating it "poor" by saying: "Pilgrim is a massive chore to listen to.
-It's half-hearted, boring, it doesn't rock, the lyrics are bad, and both the music and vocals are so professional they're bland".
-For their review, the critics explained the bad remarks of the album, starting with Clapton's vocals, which are "bad", because "Clapton sings every song in a very smooth, flat manner".
-Going on in their review, Sputnikmusic notes the lyrics of every song are "horrendous, torturously clichéd, that sound machine-generated".
-By finishing the review, the critics note the material on the album "does not rock in any way whatsoever.
-In fact, it's more adult contemporary/bad R&B than anything approaching rock".
 Music journalists from the People magazine think the album occasionally offers "moments of surpassing beauty", but note "at 75 minutes, Pilgrim is one long, slow slog, interrupted by only two or three uptempo tunes.
 Listening is like sitting through a film you much admire but fervently wish would hurry up and end".
 Critics from Entertainment Weekly recall: "It's impossible to fault [Clapton] for any ongoing numbness from his loss.
 But the truly sad thing about Pilgrim – for Clapton and maybe all of us – is that not even music may have the power to heal certain types of pain".
 The website rated the release with a "B−".
-New York Times' critic Stephen Holden notes: "The best songs on this bleakly eloquent album of orchestrated blues meditations express a choked-up grief and despair that slices to the bone.
+The New York Times' critic Stephen Holden notes: "The best songs on this bleakly eloquent album of orchestrated blues meditations express a choked-up grief and despair that slices to the bone.
 The year's most underrated album.
 Killer cuts: 'Pilgrim' and 'Inside of Me'".